Questions about the Universe:

 Related: list of branches of Science

-Ques.
-Which of the following planets has been named after the Roman goddess of love?
+Which planets have been named after the Roman goddess of love?

 (a) Mars